4 mins. read

 • Nevertheless, maintaining a healthy weight is important, and the best way to do this is by staying active and eating a balanced diet.

 According to the World Cancer Research Fund (WCRF), there is strong evidence that being overweight or obese throughout adulthood increases the risk of at least 12 different cancers.
-Body Mass Index (or BMI) is a reasonably accurate way of measuring whether someone is overweight or obese, and can therefore help doctors screen patients for potential weight-related health problems, including cancer.
+BMI is a reasonably accurate way of measuring whether someone is overweight or obese, and can therefore help doctors screen people for potential weight-related health problems, including cancer.
 However, because BMI doesn’t tell us anything about muscle mass, it can also give a misleading picture of someone’s health.
 In this article, Perci professionals help you understand your BMI, and why it doesn’t necessarily mean you are overweight.

 What is BMI and what does it mean?